 Multi-factor Authentication (MFA) with Microsoft Authenticator

 OK, so your company uses MFA.
 And even if your company doesn't, you probably do on some of your personal home accounts like your banking app.
 Don't you hate receiving that MFA text message or email, having to type in that four to six digit code?
-Well say no more with Microsoft Authenticator, now all you have to do is click 'accept'.
+Well say no more with Microsoft Authenticator App, now all you have to do is click 'accept'.
 It's just another way Microsoft improves the user experience of cybersecurity!
+Unsure how to configure Authenticator?
+Read our post on step-by-step Microsoft Authenticator setup.

 Go Password-less with Microsoft Hello